tom-draper/secure-notes/README.md

 #### Database encryption

-All notes stored in the database are always encrypted.
+Notes stored in the database are always encrypted.
 If a malicious actor gains control of the server, they cannot read your notes.

 #### Encrypted URLs